Boundary and Finite Element Models for the Application of Nearfield Acoustical Holography

 Purdue University

-Evaluation of noise sources is difficult when there are multiple sources and the interaction among them is complex.
-Holography is an inverse solution technology in which one can identify and rank sources using near field sound measurement.
-Holography has been traditionally applied for simple geometry such as planar, cylindrical or spherical surfaces.
-In this project, identification of coherent, incoherent and partially coherent sources in complex structures using measurements taken using flexible non-planar layout is developed.
-Extensive regularization techniques (such as Tikhonov, Morozov principle, Generalized Cross Validation etc.) are developed as part of the project.
+Evaluating noise sources can be challenging when multiple sources are involved, and their interactions are complex.
+Holography is an inverse solution technology that allows the identification and ranking of sources using near field sound measurement.
+Traditionally, holography has been applied to simple geometries such as planar, cylindrical, or spherical surfaces.
+This project aims to identify coherent, incoherent, and partially coherent sources in complex structures using measurements taken with a flexible non-planar layout.
+The project also includes the development of extensive regularization techniques, such as Tikhonov, Morozov principle, and Generalized Cross Validation.